evillgenius75/k8s_appdev_adv/1_Cloud_Native_Patterns/1_2_Sidecar_pattern.md

 # Exercise 1.2 - Deploy a Sidecar Container to enable HTTPS

 ## Main application
-For our example main application use a Nodejs Hello World service (evillgenius75/echo-server)
+For our example main application use an echo service that outputs some Lorem text (evillgenius75/echo-server)
 ## Sidecar container
 To add https support I will use Nginx ssl proxy (evillgenius/tls-sidecar) container
 ## Deployment